dejanu/killercoda_deal/kubernetes_course/storage/step1.md

 * A volume in Kubernetes is a storage abstraction that allows Pods to persist data across container restarts

-* Types:

-     `emptyDir` - temporary storage that lasts as long as the pod runs `hostPath` - uses a directory on the host node `PVC` - uses `PV` for durable storage
+* Types: `emptyDir` - temporary storage that lasts as long as the pod runs.`hostPath` - uses a directory on the host node. `PVC` - uses `PV` for durable storage

 * How to achieve persistency in Pods?
 Create the follwing ngnix based deployments, create a file under `/usr/share/nginx/html` and check if it's persisted in both cases `ls /usr/share/nginx/html`.
 Delete the pods   What is the difference ?